 In accordance with EU guidelines, I use a widget by Jetpack to ask permission for cookies.
 Find more information about the EU Cookie Directive and how to change the cookie settings in your browser by clicking on the links.

 Email and IP addresses collected via any form on my site are solely used for moderation purposes.
 I am the only person who can see them and I won’t use them to send you email or share them with third parties.

 Under EU law, you have the right to request what data this website collects and ask for it to be removed.
-You can contact me through the contact formif you have questions about this.
+You can contact me through the contact form if you have questions.